Bharti-Parmar/Bharti-Parmar/README.md

 ### About Me

 - 🔭 I’m currently working on Software Engineering, ReactJS, Redux, Redux-Saga, Product Engineering, Javascript.
-- 🌱 I’m currently learning Javascript, ReactJS, Redux, Redux-Saga, API, JQuery, Stored Procedure at advance level, bootstrap 5.
+- 🌱 I’m currently learning Javascript, ReactJS, Redux, Redux-Saga, API, Stored Procedure at advance level, bootstrap 5.
-- 🤔 I’m looking for help with Social Media, You can connect with me anywhere on social media, just click on the above links.
+- 🤔 I’m looking for help in Front End, Bootstrap, React, SQL.
 - 💬 Ask me about related to the Front End, Back End, DBMS, MySQL Stored Procedures, Software Engineering, Product Engineering.
-- 📫 How to reach me: just go on the above links, you can easily reach me.
+- 📫 How to reach me: Just go on the above links, you can easily reach me.

 ### 👨🏻‍💻 Language and tools: